snyk-fixtures/device-cloud-python/README.macOSX.md

 Python
 -------

-Python must be present to run the hdc-python applications.
+Python must be present to run the device-cloud-python applications.
 If you do not have Python installed, you can install it with "brew".
 Both python 2.7.9+ and 3.4.x are supported.